 It is quite difficult to open bank accounts in most countries.
-That is particularly the case for financial centers like the UK, Singapore, or Hong Kong.
-The same goes for most of the European countries.
-As you will soon read in this article, Portugal is one of the easiest countries to open a bank account if you are a non-resident in the EU.
+That is particularly the case for financial centers like the UK, Singapore, and Hong Kong.
+The same goes for most European countries.
+As you will soon read in this article, Portugal is one of the easiest countries to open a bank account if you are a non-resident of the EU.

 Furthermore, if you are already thinking of having a permanent residency in Portugal through Portugal’s Golden Visa Program, opening a Portuguese bank account will come in handy in your investment and your application process.

 If you wish to open a Portuguese bank account, you need to get a NIF (“Número de Identificação Fiscal” = Portuguese Tax Number).
 You can easily get a NIF through a representative in Portugal.
 This representative can either be a financial representative or a lawyer that will apply on your behalf.
 You must obtain this number for any governmental activity, running a business, making an investment, or pursuing any legal matters in Portugal.

 Obtaining a NIF number and then opening a bank account are typically the two steps taken by prospective applicants of the Golden Visa program in Portugal.